pzivich/Delicatessen/docs/index.rst

 =====================================

 ``delicatessen`` is a one-stop shop for all your sandwich (variance) needs.
-This Python 3.8+ library supports M-estimation, which is a general statistical framework for estimating unknown parameters.
-If you are an R user, I recommend looking into ``geex`` (`Saul & Hudgens (2020) <https://bsaul.github.io/geex/>`_).
-``delicatessen`` supports a variety of pre-built estimating equations as well as custom, user built estimating equations.
+This Python 3.8+ library supports M-estimation and Generalized Method of Moments, which is a general statistical framework for estimating unknown parameters.
+If you are an R user, I recommend looking into ``geex`` (`Saul & Hudgens (2020) <https://bsaul.github.io/geex/>`_). ``delicatessen`` supports a variety of pre-built estimating equations as well as custom, user built estimating equations.

 Here, we provide a brief overview of M-Estimation.
 For a more detailed, please refer to Ross et al. (2024), Stefanski & Boos (2002), or Boos & Stefanski (2013).
 M-estimation was developed to study the large sample properties